Analysis | The White House’s non-answers on reopening schools before teachers are vaccinated

 Harris again avoided a direct answer, emphasizing the importance of other precautions in reopening schools.
 She then pivoted to talking about passing Biden’s coronavirus relief package, which funds safety measures for school reopenings.

-Guthrie exasperatedly then tried again: “I don’t want to beat it to death, but I know there are teachers listening, and the CDC has said they don’t have to be vaccinated to go back to school.
-Of course it’s the priority --”
+Guthrie exasperatedly tried again: “I don’t want to beat it to death, but I know there are teachers listening, and the CDC has said they don’t have to be vaccinated to go back to school.
+Of course it’s the priority — ”

 Harris then cut in, again focusing on only the one part of the CDC’s guidance: “We think they should be a priority.”